-Here’s an example of a wager where you could compare two Poisson distributions.
-76ers 3-point field goals made in their game against Brooklyn vs. Jalen Hurts completions in the Super Bowl.
+Here’s an example of a wager where you could compare two Poisson distributions from Super Bowl LVII.
+76ers 3-point field goals made in their game against Brooklyn vs. Jalen Hurts completions.
 In a simple analysis you could take the season 3PM/G number for the 76ers and compare it to a sharp projection for completions for Hurts.

 76ers 12.8 3PM/G Hurts 21.2 Completions

 Doing a two variable analysis results in Hurts -7.5 being a 55.9% probability.
 Of course, there’s likely more projection tweaking that could be done.
 Also don’t forget to factor in the fragility of choosing a single man in a matchup versus an entire team.
 I’ll make Wong’s simple spreadsheet available as a pinned message in the #props channel of the Unabated Discord.